adfresca/sdk-unity/README.md

 ### Proguard Configuration

-If you use Proguard to protect your APK, you should add exception configurations for our Android SDK.
-Add following lines of codes to ignore our SDK, OpenUDID, and Google Gson.
+If you use Proguard to protect your APK, you need to add exception configurations for our Android SDK.
+Add the following lines of codes to ignore our SDK, OpenUDID, and Google Gson.

 ```java
 -keep class com.adfresca.** {*;}